Volunteer with IA&B

 You're the one meeting with insurance consumers.
 You're the one with the challenges faced by small-business people.
 You're the one who knows the coverage options inside and out.
-Yes, you're the expert!
+Yes, you're the one with the experiences!

-We need to tap your expertise and learn from you.
+We need to tap your knowledge and learn from you.
 What do you need from us?
-How can we help improve the industry?
+How can we help improve your industry?
 How can we help you and your agency become better?

 Why get involved?

 We are a member-centered organization.
 This means the strategic direction and decision making process are done to meet your wants, needs, and expectations.
 But first, we need to know what you want, need and expect.

 Involvement also has its benefits, both professional and personal, with opportunities to:

 How can I get involved?

 There are several ways.
 Find one (or more) that best suits you and get involved!
 Yes, we want your knowledge.

 Our Futures Program is devoted to developing today’s young agents (under age 40) into tomorrow’s leaders.